Spider101/dropwizard-jdbi-example/README.md

-# Dropwizard Template
+# Dropwizard JDBI Example

-This is a starter template to build dropwizard projects from.
+This is a sample project to see how to work with dropwizard and jdbi with an H2 engine.
-Make sure to replace all instances of the `dropwizard-template` nomenclature with the name of the new application.

-How to start the Dropwizard Template application
+How to start the Dropwizard JDBI Example application
 ---

 1. Run `mvn clean install` to build your application
-1. Start application with `java -jar target/dropwizard-template-1.0-SNAPSHOT.jar server dev.yml`
+1. Start application with `java -jar target/dropwizard-jdbi-example-1.0-SNAPSHOT.jar server dev.yml`
 1. To check that your application is running enter url `http://localhost:8080`

 Health Check